GEstrellaS/fund-disaster-relief/docs/DesignDoc.md

 ## Executive Summary

 This is a summary of the project.
-FundMorocco is a relief fund site dedicated to transferring funds to Morocco following the recent earthquake.
-We aim to provide a platform that allows anyone to easily view available resources and donate to Morocco.
+FundMorocco is a relief fund website focusing on aiding Morocco after a recent earthquake.
+It not only serves as a donation platform but also allows users to create and log into accounts to view their donation cart and make purchases.
+Additionally, it features administrative capabilities for managing inventory and posting on a Announcement board, making it a comprehensive tool for both relief efforts and product management.

 ### Purpose
 Our purpose is to enable users (helpers) to donate goods to Morocco.
-They can do this by purchasing goods from our site, which will then be directly shipped to Morocco, or by directly donating money.
+They can do this by purchasing goods from our site, which will then be directly shipped to Morocco.

 ### Glossary and Acronyms